youfoundjames/FNN-classifier/README.md

 This project is a simple demonstration of a machine learning pipeline using TensorFlow.
-The goal is to classify iris species using the famous Iris dataset.
-In the end, we were able to predict the class of random samples with 100% accuracy.
+The goal is to classify iris species using the Iris dataset, a classic dataset in machine learning.
+In the end, after tuning hyperparameters (namely # nodes per layer, epochs, and batch size), we were able to predict the class of random samples with 100% accuracy.

 The dataset contains measurements of 150 iris flowers from three different species.
 Each sample from the dataset contains 4 features corresponding to petal length, petal width, sepal length, and sepal width. (*Sepals* are the green leafy parts of a flower directly underneath its petals.)
 Our goal is to build a model that can predict the species of an iris flower based on these measurements.